MConley16/FireSpreadSimulation/README.md

 Folders:

+     Figures display results of simulation

      Figures - Area:

          Includes graphs displaying how the area burnt by the fire changes with each performance measure

       Figures - Rate:

          Includes graphs displaying how the rate of spread of the fire changes with each performance measure

       Figures - Shape:

          Includes images/grids of the land burnt, what the shape of the fire looks like for the minimums and maximums for each performance measure

       FireAnimationVersion:

          Run script FireSpreadSim

          Executes an animation of the fire burning through the land given the specified parameters

      StatisticsCollectionVersion:

          FuelTypesVersion:

          WindVersion: